virarkh/Telco-Customer-Churn/README.md

 - PaperlessBilling : Whether the client has paperless billing or not (Yes, No).
 - PaymentMethod : The customers payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit Card (automatic)).
 - MonthlyCharges : The amount charged to the customer monthly (Multiple different numeric values).
-- TotalChargess : The total amount charged to the customer (Multiple different numeric values).
+- TotalCharges : The total amount charged to the customer (Multiple different numeric values).

 **Services Information**
 - PhoneService : Whether the client has a phone service or not (Yes, No).